Sewing collars & leashes with an LK-1900BN bartacking machine

 Lighting

 You'll want more lighting than the machine's built-in light.
 You can buy gooseneck lamps that clamp onto the table, or you drill a hole & install permanently.
-There is a common design used with industrial machines (google industrial sewing machine lamps.
+There's a common design used with industrial machines (google "industrial sewing machine lamps."
 You'll see lots of these).
-They seem to be called SNU-21, or SNU-26 referring to the length of the gooseneck.
+They seem to be called SNU-21, or SNU-26 referring to the length of the gooseneck in inches.
 The -21 has a larger hood (6-1/2" long, 4" inside diameter at the opening) for use with an A21-size bulb.
-(Being shorter length, it can hold more weight?
-The SNU-26 has a smaller hood - 5-3/4" long, 3-3/4" ID - for use with a smaller A19 bulb.).
+(Being shorter length, it can hold more weight?).
+The SNU-26 has a smaller hood - 5-3/4" long, 3-3/4" ID - for use with a smaller A19 bulb.
 Note: You'd only use a 40- or 60-watt (equiv) bulb in either fixture.
 Those brightness levels are available in either bulb size.
-But, if you use the larger A21 bulb in the SNU-26's smaller hood, it will protrude & be glaring to the eyes.
+But, if you use the larger A21 bulb in the SNU-26's smaller hood, it will protrude & can be glaring.

 I installed a SNU-21 lamp each side of the machine: